Tun Dato Sir Cheng-Lock Tan MA Scholarship: 2026 Profile for Southeast Asia Researchers

 Award Components

-- Book and thesis allowances to underwrite research expenses
+- Book and thesis allowances for research expenses

-- Conference or fieldwork funding to support archival work, oral history, or overseas site visits
+- Conference or fieldwork allowance for archival work, oral history, or overseas site visits

 Eligibility Highlights